The Must-Try, Traditional Czech Foods In All of Prague

 While goulash is historically a Hungarian meal, the Czechs have made the dish their own by transforming it into a thick, meaty stew.
 Beef is the most commonly used meat in the recipe, however, pork and chicken can also be used, and the stew can vary from being spicy from paprika or sweeter and tomato-based.
 Bread dumplings on the side are a must, however, as well as a heaping ladle of gravy on top.

-The best guláš can be found in the Old Town part of Prague where the main attractions is a large square with old churches, street performers, and a multitude of restaurants.
+The best guláš can be found in the Old Town part of Prague where the main attraction is a large square with old churches, street performers, and a multitude of restaurants.
 Mincovna is always a safe bet for goulash and is right in the center of Old Town Praha.

 Another classic Czech soup is called Kulajda, a creamy soup made with dill, potatoes, mushrooms, and commonly served with a poached egg on top.